Description of the HTTP API

 }

-The report field contains a ScanReport object; the stat field contains a FileStat object, and the history field contains the history of actions applied to the isolated object.
-Each action entry is described by a QEntryOperation object.
-The optional who field contains information about the deleted user in the form of a RemoteUser object.
+The report field contains a ScanReport object, the stat field contains a FileStat object, and the history field contains the history of actions applied to the quarantined object.
+Each action record is described by a QEntryOperation object.
+The optional who field contains information about the remote user in the form of a RemoteUser object.

 {